 7. Land Softly

 Stomping your feet will only injure your knees.
-So, it is important to land softly on the ground on the balls of your feet to dissipate the shock and not directly hit your knees.
-It will also help you stay strong and jog for a longer duration than you expect yourself to.
+Hence, it is important to land softly on the ground on the balls of your feet to dissipate the shock and not hit your knees directly.

 8. Use Breathing Techniques

-Breathing is THE most important part of jogging.
-Because unless you breathe at a particular rhythm, constantly, you will not be able to pump enough oxygen into your cells.
-This can lead to muscle fatigue, thereby preventing you from jogging for a long duration.
 Count your steps and breathe in and out.
 For example, breathe in slowly through your nose for four steps and then exhale slowly through your nose for the next four steps.
 Also, when you are almost fatigued and feel like giving up, start breathing in through the nose and exhaling with force through your mouth.
-It will help pump in oxygen and pump out carbon dioxide quickly from your body.

 9. Jog In Different Directions